nmacknight/16s_OfavSCTLD/Qiime2 Pipeline.md

 >Run time: < 1 min.

+**Summary of merged artifact**
-Summary of merged artifact.
-You will need to concatenate the other sequencing run metadata files to create "sample-metadata.tsv" in excel/Numbers.
-I did it in Numbers (the only time ive worked in this program over excel) because Numbers can export by tsv.
+*You will need to concatenate the other sequencing run metadata files to create "sample-metadata.tsv" in excel/Numbers.
+I did it in Numbers (the only time ive worked in this program over excel) because Numbers can export to .tsv files*
 ```
 qiime feature-table summarize \
   --i-table merged-table.qza \